Presidential Proclamation Adds $100,000 Entry Fee to Certain H-1B Petitions

 The new fee should not apply to H-1B Cap petitions in 2026, if the candidate is in the US in valid status and applies for a change of status, rather than for consular processing, and it should continue to not apply to H-1B transfers, amendments and extensions for employees who are in the US.

-It is at this time unclear if the entry fee would apply to those who have H-1B approvals within the US, for petitions filed on or after September 21, 2025, who later want to depart the US and reenter in H-1B status.
+The original government guidance on this was unclear if the entry fee would apply to those who have H-1B approvals within the US, for petitions filed on or after September 21, 2025, who later want to depart the US and reenter in H-1B status.
+USCIS has subsequently clarified that the $100K fee does not apply to such cases.

 The USCIS supplementary Memo can be found here: https://www.uscis.gov/sites/default/files/document/memos/H1B_Proc_Memo_FINAL.pdf